32 Fun and Creative Santa Claus Craft Ideas

 Cute, cute, cute.
 These cute Santa and Mrs. Claus clothespin ornaments will add that special touch to your holiday tree.
 The wooden clothespins doll ornaments are super easy to make.
 Go to the Factory Direct Craft.com site for the directions.

-I love all Santa crafts, but I have a special love of old world Santas.
-Better Homes and Gardens is the site where you'll find the directions for making this old world Santa ornament.
+The kids will love making and playing with their Santa bowling game.
+Red Ted Art is the site where you'll find the directions for making this Santa game.
 I'd love one of these!!

 19. Santa Letterhead